 - 1 (8 ounce) package cream cheese, softened

 - 2 cans refrigerated crescent rolls or dough sheets

 - Preheat the oven to 375 degrees.
 Spray a 9x13 pan with nonstick spray.

 - Beat the cream cheese and sugar until creamy.
 Add the pumpkin, egg, and spices and beat again.

 - Unroll one can of crescent dough and press into the bottom of the prepared pan.

 - Pour the pumpkin mixture on top of the dough in the pan.

 - Unroll the second can of crescent dough on top of the pumpkin mixture.
 Gently stretch the dough to reach the sides and cover all the pumpkin.

-- Mix together the sugar and cinnamon and sprinkle all over the top of the dough.
+- Sprinkle the cinnamon sugar over the top of the dough.
 Bake for 25-30 minutes.

 - Remove and cool on a wire rack for one hour.
 Refrigerate until completely chilled.